Luxxer1/cs-50-python-problem-sets/README.md

 ## How to Use
 - Each problem set is contained in its respective directory.
 - To run a specific problem set, execute the corresponding Python file using a Python interpreter.
+- If the folder has the file "requirements.txt", you must run `pip install -r requirements.txt` in a terminal to correctly install all the libraries needed to run the program
+- If you are having difficulties or don't know how to test the program, I recommend searching [Here](https://cs50.harvard.edu/python/2022/) for the corresponding weeks in the side menu and looking at the corresponding problem set.
+Within the problem set there is a **How to Test** section exemplifying how to test the program.

 Feel free to explore the solutions and use them as a reference.
 If you have any questions or suggestions, feel free to open an issue or reach out to me.